 There exist significant price variations for different hosting products offered by AWS.
 The Amazon Lightsail option, which is the simplest plan for business owners, begins at $5 per month.
 The pricing for this solution is relatively simple.
 Clients also get a free one-month trial for Lightsail.

 AWS has different price models, based on the service the customers are billed.
 You should be able to upgrade or switch features with ease for reasonable prices.

 On the other hand, Bluehost’s price structure features standard multi-tiered plans, encouraging you to pick the middle option.

 Shared hosting plans start from $3.95 per month, providing you with a website with 50GB of available space, five email accounts with 100MB of storage space each, and a standard performance guarantee.

 Besides, there’s also a VPS plan on Bluehost.
 Starting at $29.99 per month, it provides you with 2 CPU Cores, 2GB storage, and 30 GB SAN.
-The plan we choose has the facility of money back guarantee of 30 days.
+The plan we choose has the facility of a money-back guarantee of 30 days.
 This allows you to test the service quality without having to pay for it.

 Keep in mind that canceling within 30 days will only get you a refund for the hosting service.
-Just one thing to keep in mind, for domains purchase, the money back felxibility is not applicable.
+Just one thing to keep in mind, for domains purchase, the money-back flexibility is not applicable.